7RU7H/Archive/Brain-Hacking/Question-Based-Hacking-Methodology.md

 - Breaching
 	- Host OS and version?
 		- Are we in a Container?
-		- Are we in a Kubernetes Fleet
+		- Are we in a Kubernetes Fleet?
+			- Host's purpose in relation to the others?
 		- Are we in a VM
 		- Are we on bare metal?
 	- `whoami /all` and variants are common alerts - but what user are we